 Your day begins early today, while it is still dark.
 Your private professional local guide will walk you through the jungle to the highest temple in Tikal to witness the spectacular sunrise over the Mayan ruins, a truly magical experience.
 Here the sound is almost as impressive as the view, as a cacophony of howler monkeys, birds, insects and several other species in the jungle fill your senses while you walk through the massive ruins of Tikal.

 Tulum has paradisiac beaches.
-You will have time to rest and relax at the beach or walk around.
-You can enjoy the idyllic beaches with its fine white sand and blue-green waters.
+You will have time to rest and relax at the beach and self-discovery.
+You can enjoy the idyllic beaches with their fine white sand and blue-green waters.
 Here you can always find a hammock to rest and relax.

 As everything good in life does, this sustainable travel itinerary comes to its end today with a private transfer that will drive you from your hotel in Tulum to the international airport in Cancun for your flight back home.